 Eliesha Grant is a mixed media artist, living and working in NY.
-Using predominately photography and printmaking, Grant draws inspiration from the explicit and mundane.
+Using predominately digital, analog photography and printmaking, Grant draws inspiration from the explicit and mundane.
 She has the ability to resist cynicism in her (often irreverent) social commentary.

 Grant earned her BA in English Literature with an Art minor at Guilford College, NC, 1993.
 In 2015 she received an AS in Photography and Printmaking from SUNY NCC, and applied to Graduate Programs.
-In 2018 she received a Masters of Fine Arts in Studio Art, concentration in Photography and Printmaking from CUNY Queens College.
+In 2019 she received a Masters of Fine Arts in Studio Art, concentration in Photography and Printmaking from Queens College.

 She worked full time as a CASAC-T from 2011-2014 Creedmoor ATC and Seafield Services Outpatient Rehab facility .
 Frustrated with the system, and having little time for her son and making art, Grant bought her first DSLR in 2013, and left her counseling job in 2014 to go back to school.